by Tracy Johnson

 During this time, they mixed in other topics as well, but they found a way to relate to the day’s big topic six times, or an average of once every 12-13 minutes.
 This is an important factor: They’re being relevant!

 But the value of this sequence is how they lead listeners deeper into their content hijacking the topic to make it their own.
-This is the art of the Topic Spider in action.

 The show touches on Entertainment news every 30 minutes, alternating between a longer conversation about stories in pop culture and a short update on the top story.

 This first break in the story arc is a short update for the Entertainment Buzz feature.

 Since pop culture is an important part of the show’s core content, it’s important to regularly mention the top story of the day (Taylor & Harry).
 By referencing the story and setting up the Entertainment Buzz, this break promotes their feature and sets the tone for story arc the show had planned.